 - Discover strategies and tips for improving job candidacy

 Contact Renecia Griffie Davis at 502-852-2534 or via email at email@example.com

 We are always looking for employers and professionals to offer career guidance to our students.
-If you want to volunteer or know someone that would make a great mentor, click here to learn more and get started.
+If you want to volunteer or know someone that would make a great Career Guide Mentor, click here to learn more and get started.